Skip to main content

 Phase 1: Sidecar Hold

 The sidecar continues running normally for 80 seconds by default.
 This is calculated as 10 seconds less than the termination grace period, which defaults to 90 seconds.
 The termination grace period can be adjusted in the workload rollout options.
-As an example, if the termination grace period is reduced the 10 seconds or less, the sidecar hold period would be 0 seconds.
+As an example, if the termination grace period is reduced to 10 seconds or less, the sidecar hold period would be 0 seconds.

 Phase 2: Sidecar Monitoring